radian-software/straight.el/README.md

 * `check-out-commit`: given a recipe and a commit object, attempt to check out that commit in the repository for that recipe.
-* `get-commit`: given a local repository name, return the commit object that is currently checked out.
+* `get-commit`: given a local repository name, return the commit object that is currently checked out, or nil if the local repository should not be included in a lockfile.
 * `local-repo-name`: given a recipe, return a good name for the local repository, or nil.
 * `keywords`: return a list of keywords which are meaningful for this